 The joy of the bivvy - Ronald

 Sometime before midnight, I became aware of the black hump of Scafell, and the grey glow of Wastwater far below.
-No walls were in the way between me and the hump of Scafell.
-The layout of my ledge meant I just had to half-open one eye...
+The layout of my ledge meant I just had to half-open one eye to see the earth revolve slowly underneath the night sky.
+Sparkly stars shone above the jagged shapes of the nearby boulders.

 It’s called sleeping out.
 One place it really doesn't work is – indoors.